zeidlitz/dbserver/README.md

 #### use-case

-- You have some database or persistent storage running and you want to interface with to it with HTTP.
+- You have some database or persistent storage running and you want to interface to it with HTTP.

 - You have some database or persistent storage running and you want a middleware layer between them and some other service.